How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 How to Split Party Expenses

-Most party money issues come from assumptions.
-A simple plan keeps friendships intact and the celebration enjoyable.
+Most problems come from assumptions.
+A simple plan keeps the event fun and stress-free for everyone involved.

 🎉